Why personalization matters

 To address these issues, you can make use of Sitecore’s Email Experience Manager (EXM), which was designed to facilitate content creation and delivery.
 This module also helps create highly personalized email campaigns.

 With EXM, you can send out an email with a link to a website.
-When the customer clicks on this link and visits the website, the module automatically identifies the user and associates him or her with a particular email address and CRM account.
+When a customer clicks on this link and visits the website, the module automatically identifies the user and associates him or her with a particular email address and CRM account.
 A user can also be identified upon filling out a contact form, logging in to a personal account, or registering on a website.

 Compliance with regulatory laws